Yasmina-Maddah/Nestling/README.md

 <!-- Tech stack -->
 <img src="./readme/title3.svg"/>

-###  Coffee Express is built using the following technologies:
+###  Nestling is built using the following technologies:

-- This project uses the [Flutter app development framework](https://flutter.dev/).
-Flutter is a cross-platform hybrid app development platform which allows us to use a single codebase for apps on mobile, desktop, and the web.
+- This project uses the [React v18 Libraryl](https://react.dev/).
+React is a JavaScript library for building user interfaces, especially single-page applications.
+It allows developers to create reusable UI components, manage state efficiently, and update the DOM dynamically for a seamless user experience.
-- For persistent storage (database), the app uses the [Hive](https://hivedb.dev/) package which allows the app to create a custom storage schema and save it to a local database.
+- For persistent storage (database), the app uses the [MySQL].
+The project utilizes MySQL as the database to ensure efficient data storage, management, and retrieval.
 - To send local push notifications, the app uses the [flutter_local_notifications](https://pub.dev/packages/flutter_local_notifications) package which supports Android, iOS, and macOS.
-  - 🚨 Currently, notifications aren't working on macOS.
-This is a known issue that we are working to resolve!
-- The app uses the font ["Work Sans"](https://fonts.google.com/specimen/Work+Sans) as its main font, and the design of the app adheres to the material design guidelines.
+- The project uses [Laravel], a PHP framework known for its elegant syntax and robust features, to streamline backend development.
+Its importance lies in providing tools for efficient routing, authentication, and database management, making development faster and more secure.

 <br><br>
 <!-- UI UX -->